An emerald island of karsts, golden sands and night-time revelry, Phuket is Thailand’s ultimate island playground

 - A great range of accommodation from serene hideaways to gorgeous resorts with award-winning spas

-- Visiting iconic filming spots including Khao Phing Kan and Koh Tapu, known as ‘James Bond Island’ as Scaramanga’s lair in The Man with the Golden Gun, and the paradisaical Maya Bay (closed June-September) from The Beach
+- Visiting iconic filming spots including Khao Phing Kan and Koh Tapu, known as ‘James Bond Island’ as Scaramanga’s lair in The Man with the Golden Gun, and the paradisaical Maya Bay (closed for coral conservation) from The Beach

 - Snorkelling and diving in the Andaman Sea and Phang Nga Bay

 - Enjoying the buzz of Patong and its famous nightlife and night market.

 Imagine a dramatic landscape of gravity-defying karsts rising out of the water, where long-tail boats sail between golden beaches bathed in sunshine.
 Although Patong – the neon-coloured epicentre of Phuket’s party scene – may occasionally overshadow Phuket’s beautiful scenery, the island is large enough to hide quieter spots for relaxation too.
 Its beaches – draped in golden sand and lapped by the marine-rich Andaman Sea – are definite postcard material.
 If you’d prefer a more leisurely kind of play, you can nestle away in Kata, where there’s a friendly vibe and lazy days dipping in and out of an infinity pool is the norm.
 Then as night approaches, catch one of Phuket’s famous sunsets as the sky is painted dusky pink, yellow and amber.